CentraTech/smart-contract/README.md

 <h1>Centra-token</h1>

-Global cryptocurrency based on Ethereum designed for purchasing gooods in real time
+Global cryptocurrency based on Ethereum designed for purchasing goods in real time.

 CTR Tokens will be made available in our crowdsale for purchasing.
 1 ETH is equivalent to 400 CTR Tokens.